 In addition, hemp oil does clog the pores of the skin.
 A lack of linoleic acid in the body leads to decreased sebum production which can clog the pores giving rise to blackheads, ance, lesions, and whiteheads.
 The linoleic acid present in hemp oil regulates the sebum production and thus protects the skin.

 In the present time, there is a wide range of hemp-based beauty products to choose from.
-Hemp oil is being added as a prime ingredient in lotions, creams, shampoos, conditioners, serums, etc. Exciting news?
-Hemp oil-based make up products are on their way.
+Hemp oil is becoming a prime ingredient in lotions, creams, shampoos, conditioners, serums, etc. Exciting news?
+Cosmetics made from hemp oil are on their way.

 Hemp oil works wonders on the heart, the brain, eyes as well as on the digestive system.
 It is also good for boosting the immune and the endocrine system.

 Though the demand for hemp oil is increasing at a fast pace, the science behind it is still in the nascent stages.
 Because hemp is an organic, chemical-free plant, it usually does not have side-effects.
-But, even rarely, some side-effects of hemp oil are reported.
+But, even rarely, some side-effects of hemp oil occur.

 General, harmless side-effects include dry mouth, low blood pressure, slower thought process, sedation, and light-headedness.
 Some more intense side-effects are: